Key takeaways

 A shocking statistic reveals that less than 5% of construction workers are women.
 Considering that 50% of the US population is female, this is extremely low.
 In fact, if there were even half as many women as there are men in the construction industry, there wouldn’t be a labor shortage.

-So, by tailoring recruitment efforts to appeal to women, the construction industry can quickly overcome the employment crisis.
+By tailoring recruitment efforts to attract women, the construction industry can quickly overcome the employment crisis.

-To do this, construction companies have to eliminate the stereotypes of what men and women are capable of.
+To do this, construction companies must eliminate stereotypes about what men and women are capable of.
 Specifically, recruitment campaigns must dispel gender-based myths that assert “men are stronger than women.”

 Learn about the 4 stages of the real estate cycle: